fabienb/hexadecimal-clock/README.md

 ## About

 I wrote this fun 'hexadecimal clock' on CodePen in 2013.
-It simply displays the current time as a HEX colour code, filling the background with the relative colour.
+It simply displays the current time as a HEX colour code, filling the background with the relative RGB colour.
 I believe it was inspired by a similar project, but I was unable to find it again after all these years.
 These are the HTML, CSS and JS that made everything possible:

 ```html